VirtualDOMinic/cv/README.md

 This CV readme is far from complete, and subject to change significantly until late October 2018.

 # Dominic Coelho | GitHub CV
-I am a full-stack (JS/ES6, HTML/CSS/SASS, Node, PostgreSQL) JavaScript developer and soon-to-be graduate of [Founders & Coders](https://foundersandcoders.com/).
+I am a full-stack (JS/ES6, HTML/CSS/SASS, Node, PostgreSQL) JavaScript developer and recent (October 2018) graduate of [Founders & Coders](https://foundersandcoders.com/).
 I am keen to learn a lot more, with a focus on creating, and contributing to, efficient, secure, maintainable and scalable applications.

 ## Current Skills
 | Languages   | Frameworks       | Tools/Testing/Deployment    |